 You can send as many emails as you want, but if you aren’t tracking responses, you won’t know if your videos are effective or not.
 All email marketing systems can tell you who’s clicked on your email, and which links they clicked within the email–video or otherwise.
 Tracking beyond this info is where things get more interesting.

 If you’re using a platform like Vidyard, you can track not only who watches the video, but how long each individual viewer watched the video and where they dropped off or lost interest.
 For instance, if Steve watches our home page video, but never returns to our site, it’s safe to assume he was not as engaged with our content as Monica, who watched our HubSpot integration video, visited our blog, and watched more video content from our Chalk Talk series.

 If someone really likes your email/video they may forward it to a friend.

-If their friend’s contact information isn’t stored in your marketing automation or customer relationship management system, you’ll want to make sure there’s some way for this new contact to put up their hand and request more information.
+If their friend’s contact information isn’t stored in your MAP or CRM, you’ll want to make sure there’s some way for this new contact to put up their hand and request more information.

-Vidyard offers email gates that can be added before the video plays and customizable calls-to-action that follow the video wherever it’s viewed.
-Optimizations like this can help you capture lead data anywhere your video goes, and it’s important to have this sort of strategy for capturing information from viewers who want to self-identify as interested prospects.
+Vidyard offers email gates that can be added before the video plays and customizable CTAs that follow the video wherever it’s viewed.
+Optimizations like these can help you capture lead data anywhere your video goes, and it’s important to have this sort of strategy for capturing information from viewers who want to self-identify as interested prospects.

-If you’re using video in your email campaigns, how’s it working?
+If you’ve decided to go video in your email campaigns, how’s it working?
 How are you tracking your success?
-What’s your average click through rate when you include videos?
-Tell me in the comments below– I’d love to hear about what’s working and if you find these tips helpful!
+What’s your average click-through rate when you include videos?
+Sound off in the comments below–we love to hear about what’s working and if you find these tips helpful!